Doubly Robust Estimator for Off-Policy Evaluation with Large Action Spaces: Proposed estimator

 \subsection{Theoretical Analysis}

-MDR has a doubly robust property under either the no direct effect and the common embedding support or the following assumption about the precision of the prediction of the reward function. \begin{assumption}[Perfect Estimation of Expected Reward given $x, a$, and $e$] We say regression model $\hat{q}(x, a, e)$ perfectly estimates the expected reward function $q$ if $\hat{q}(x, a, e) = q(x, a, e)$ for all $x \in \cX, a \in \cA$, and $e \in \cE$ \end{assumption}
+MDR has a doubly robust property under either Assumptions \ref{no_direct_effect} and \ref{common_embed_support} or the following assumption about the precision of the prediction of the expected reward function $q(x, a, e)$. \begin{assumption}[Perfect Estimation of Expected Reward given $x, a$, and $e$] We say regression model $\hat{q}(x, a, e)$ perfectly estimates the expected reward function $q$ if $\hat{q}(x, a, e) = q(x, a, e)$ for all $x \in \calX, a \in \calA$, and $e \in \calE$ \end{assumption}

 \begin{proposition}[Unbiasedness of MDR] MDR is unbiased under either Assumptions \ref{no_direct_effect} and \ref{common_embed_support}, or Assumption \ref{unbias_q_x_a_e}.
 See Appendix \ref{proof_unbiasedness_mdr} for the proof. \end{proposition}